 If you drive, you must make your own parking arrangements.

-The parking lot across Courthouse Road (B on the parking map) has a limited number of spaces in a row reserved for jurors (1st row facing Courthouse Road; signs read “Reserved Court Permit Parking”).
+The parking lot across Courthouse Road has a limited number of spaces in a row reserved for jurors (1st row facing Courthouse Road; signs read “Reserved Court Permit Parking”).

 Display the Juror Parking Permit attached to your summons when parking in the reserved permit area or any other space.